SummaTron/SummaTRON-SHOP/README.md

 # SummaTRON-SHOP
-Is aMarketPlace based on BTFS and soon with NFS support.
-The goal is that users who have a digital product they want to sell do not need intermediaries like Amazon, Apple, Google, Facebook, Microsoft, etc., but directly they can insert them in SummaTRON-SHOP, using the hash value of BTFS, put a price on TRX and you directly get the ingResos your sales to your TRON account.
+SummaTRON-SHOP is a MarketPlace based on BTFS, NFT and conected with TronLink.
+The goal is that users who have a digital product they want to sell do not need intermediaries like Amazon, Apple, Google, Facebook, Microsoft, etc., but directly they can insert them in SummaTRON-SHOP, using a NFT token, put them a price on TRX and directly get the incomes for sales to your TRON account. <br>
+SummaTRON-SHOP uses a TRC721 token: SummaeBook (EBKNFT), there are several EBKNFT minted, and you can view them thrue the option "View" at www.summatron.com.
+In the future the wallet could access to wallet and show all the NFT: images, ebook, audio, video, etc. The owner of NFT tokens can view or sell thens, all in the Tron Ecosystem.
 <br><br>
 The elimination of intermediary will increase the benefits of the users that so far they shared most of the income with the intermediary companies.
 <br><br>